Davante Adams Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Against the Vikings, Adams has averaged 73 receiving yards per game in his 11 career matchups, 25.5 fewer than his over/under for Sunday's game.
+- In his 11 matchups against the Vikings, Adams' 73 receiving yards average is 24.5 less than his over/under for Sunday's game (97.5).

-- Adams, in 11 matchups, had a touchdown catch seven times.
-And he had multiple TDs in three of those seven games.
+- Adams has caught a touchdown pass versus the Vikings seven times, and had multiple TDs in three of those games.

 - Note: Adams' stats vs. Vikings date back to 2016.

-- This week Adams will face the NFL's 28th-ranked pass defense (269.7 yards allowed per game).
+- The 269.7 passing yards the Vikings yield per game makes them the NFL's 28th-ranked pass defense this season.

-- The Vikings have allowed 26 passing TDs this season (1.7 per game), ranking them 24th among NFL defenses.
+- The Vikings have allowed 26 touchdowns through the air (1.7 per game).
+They are 24th in the league in that category.

 Recent Performances